Office of Labor-Management Standards (OLMS)

 Specifically, labor organizations covered by the Labor-Management Reporting and Disclosure Act (LMRDA), and similar statutes, must file annual financial disclosure reports.
 Since 2005, OLMS has required the largest labor organizations, those with $250,000 or more in total annual receipts, to submit their financial disclosure form, the Form LM-2, electronically.
 OLMS has permitted, but not required smaller unions, those that file the Form LM-3 and Form LM-4 to file electronic reports.
 To file electronically, labor unions use the Electronic Forms System, which allows anyone with a web-enabled computer to complete, sign, and electronically file without any cost and without downloading special software.
-Under the new rule, OLMS will require all these filers to file electronically.
+Under the new rule, OLMS requires all these filers to file electronically.

 There are many benefits to electronic filing.
 Electronic reporting contains error checking and trapping functionality, as well as online, context-sensitive help, which improves the completeness and accuracy of the reporting.
 Electronic filing is more efficient for reporting entities, results in more immediate availability of the reports on the agency’s public disclosure website, and improves the efficiency of OLMS in processing the reports and in reviewing them for reporting compliance.
 In contrast, paper reports must be scanned and processed for data entry before they can be posted online for disclosure, which delays their availability for public review.

-OLMS will provide a temporary hardship exemption process, whereby filers receive an additional ten business days to complete the report electronically, provided that they temporarily submit paper forms in the interim by their filing due date.
+OLMS provides a temporary hardship exemption process, whereby filers receive an additional ten business days to complete the report electronically, provided that they temporarily submit paper forms in the interim by their filing due date.
 Additionally, Form LM-3 and Form LM-4 filers can apply for a continuing hardship exemption, which permits filers to delay electronic filing for as long as a year.
 Previously, the largest unions, filers of Form LM-2, were also permitted a continuing hardship exemption, but this option has been eliminated.